Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 There are a variety of hiking options for those who want to get in extra steps, even beyond the point-to-point hike with Tinker Cliffs and McAfee Knob.

 From Tinker Cliffs to McAfee Knob, it’s 5.6 miles.
 An out-and-back hike from either parking area would be 20 miles.
-However, there are camping options.
+However, there are camping areas.

 Camping is not allowed at Tinker Cliffs or McAfee Knob, but there is camping near Tinker Cliffs, at hiker shelters and camp sites along the Appalachian Trail.